Cecilapp/Cecil/docs/3-Templates.md

 ### site

-The `site` variable contains all variables from the configuration and some built-in variables.
+The `site` variable contains all variables from the configuration and built-in variables.

 _Example:_